-3. Within 30 days thereafter, file for record in the office of the County Recorder of the county in which the claim is located, a provides in substance that a placer shall be subject to entry and patent under like circumstances and conditions as a lode claim.
+The Arizona statutes, insofar as they apply to public domain of the United States, make no provision for location or so-called "discovery" work on a placer claim.
+However, the Federal law provides in substance that a placer shall be subject to entry and patent under like circumstances and conditions as a lode claim.
 Arizona has made provision for performance of location work on lode claims.
 Therefore, it is advisable to do the location work on a placer claim, equal in kind and amount to a lode claim, as insurance against possible conflicts and litigation and also to demonstrate good faith.